Skip to main content

 Overview

-You can define a scene's physics property through the WorldSettings, Physics Matter and Physics Filter Assets.
+You can define a scene's physics properties through the WorldSettings, Physics Matter and Physics Filter Assets.
 These are settings that apply uniformly for a world, such as gravity direction and magnitude, default matter, default filter, simulation rate, slow motion, max speed and layer collision matrix etc.

 • Collider Component: Colliders are primitive shapes that physics objects interact with, such as spheres, boxes, and meshes, or compound shapes formed from multiple shapes.